 - Energy Choice Green: This option allows you to make your electricity 100% green with a focus on locally produced renewable energy.
-Energy Choice Green includes 20% from new renewable energy projects in New England, in addition to the 12% required by Massachusetts law.
+Energy Choice Green includes 20% from new renewable energy projects in New England, in addition to the minimum amount required by Massachusetts law.

-Grafton has negotiated an electricity supply price that is below current National Grid Basic Service rates.
-However, National Grid residential and commercial prices change every six months, and industrial prices change monthly.
+The program has the potential to provide savings when compared with National Grid’s Basic Service price, but savings cannot be guaranteed.
+National Grid residential and commercial prices change every six months, and industrial prices change monthly, while the program price is fixed.
 As a result, the program price will likely not always be below the National Grid Basic Service Price.

 The Grafton Energy Choice program goal is to deliver savings when compared with the average of National Grid’s changing prices.

-The program offers two new alternatives to National Grid Basic Service: Energy Choice Standard and, for those who wish to make a more significant commitment to renewable energy, Energy Choice Green, which is 100% green.
+The program offers two alternatives to National Grid’s Basic Service: Energy Choice Standard and, for those who wish to make a more significant commitment to renewable energy, Energy Choice Green, which is 100% green.
 Learn more about the pricing and energy mix for each option.

 Your relationship with National Grid

 Your primary relationship for electricity will be with National Grid.
 Participating in Grafton Energy Choice impacts only your electricity supplier and the rate you are charged for the electricity supply portion of your National Grid bill.
-Beginning with your first bill after program enrollment, you will see Public Power printed as a line item for supply services, and you will see the program rate for your electricity supply rate.
+Beginning with your first bill after program enrollment, you will see the program’s current electricity supplier listed as your electricity supplier, and you will see the program rate for your electricity supply rate.
 Otherwise:

 - Your bill will come from National Grid.